project-evolve-listserve/home/_questions/anyq.md

 <p>Do you track open rates based on subject lines?
 What did you find?</p>-----
 <p>What are the major trends you have you observed from the listserve people?</p>-----
 <p>When will I be chosen???</p>-----
+<p>What changed in your life after you started listserve.</p>-----
+<p>Why do bad messages happen to good people?</p>-----
+<p>Why don't you allow links?
+Seriously, allow links.
+People can choose not to click on them if they want.
+Jeez.</p>-----
+<p>Who are the Listservians most like me.</p>-----
+<p>Gods of the listserve - How can I relate art to these people in a way that they want to bring it into their homes? </p>-----